Sidney Colwyn Foulkes: Career after World War II

 After the war, Foulkes worked on several housing projects, the first at Beaumaris.
 It was at Beaumaris that Foulkes showed his innovation, by ignoring the Ministry of Health bylaws and designing his ceiling heights at 7 ft 6 instead of 8 ft.
 In 1948, the estate was opened by Aneurin Bevan, the minister for housing.
 Bevan questioned the ceiling height.
 Foulkes argued that the lower height made the rooms better proportioned, cheaper to heat and saved several courses of bricks (which were in short supply).
 Bevan agreed and the byelaw was changed shortly afterwards.
 He designed further estates in Wrexham, Llanrwst and Rhos on Sea.
 Clough Williams-Ellis wrote in his autobiography of Foulkes' design:

-His design for at Beaumaris won a Ministry of Housing Bronze Medal in 1950, and Elwy Estate in Rhos on Sea in 1962 won a Civic Trust Award.
+His design at Beaumaris won a Ministry of Housing Bronze Medal in 1950, and Elwy Estate in Rhos on Sea in 1962 won a Civic Trust Award.
 In the 1957 Birthday Honours, Foulkes was appointed an Officer of the Order of the British Empire (OBE) for "services to architecture in Wales".
 Further architectural work after the war included the replacement for the Aberystwyth Town Hall, which had burnt down, and The Brecon Beacons Mountain Centre.

 During the post-war period, Foulkes became one of the first architects in industrial Landscape Architecture.
 Foulkes was recommended to the British Electricity Authority by Sir Patrick Abercrombie to be the landscape consultant for the extension of the Dolgarrog power station.
 His design won a Civil Trust Award.
 This work led to further commissions, including a pump storage hydro-electric scheme at Blaenau Ffestiniog and the Dinorwig pump storage scheme, while his work at Rheidol Falls above Aberystwyth won another Civic Trust Award.
 Foulkes work was recognised by being made a Fellow of the Institute of Landscape Architecture.
 Foulkes acted as a consultant for bodies including Birmingham Water Board, Devon County Council and Manchester Corporation Water Authority.